Students with disabilities

-The Office of Disability Support Services assists RISD students who have either cognitive (learning) or physical disabilities.
+The office of Disability Support Services (DSS)assists RISD students who have either cognitive (learning) or physical disabilities.

-If you believe that you have a physical or cognitive disability that requires an accommodation, you should submit a description of your need for accommodation and documentation concerning your disability to:
+If you believe that you have a physical or cognitive disability that requires accommodation, please submit a description of your need and documentation concerning your disability to:

 Coordinator of Disability Support Services